 - Links to problem gambling help sites and resources.

 - Easy access to account history.

 SportChamps Advertising Standards And Compliance

 In Australia regulations regarding the advertising of gambling sites were recently tightened.
 It is illegal for betting sites to openly advertise any promotions or specials that might induce punters to sign up.
-One of the key areas that effect online bookies is that they cannot display promotions on their site to anyone that has yet to sign up.
+One of the key areas that affect online bookies is that they cannot display promotions on their site to anyone that has yet to sign up.

-When we visited the SportChamps desktop site we couldn’t see any information on their welcome offer or refer a friend promotions.
+When we visited the SportChamps desktop site we couldn’t see any information on their welcome offer or refer a friend promotion.
 To find out about the key details, we had to check the Terms and Conditions section.
 SportChamps were recently fined $2500 for contravening advertising laws in NSW, but as far as we could see they are now fully compliant with Aussie betting advertising rules and regulations.

 SportChamps: Top Notch Tournament Betting For Aussies!

 So, overall what is the verdict on what SportChamps have to offer.
 Well, in short, we were extremely impressed by SportChamps.
 It is not a traditional betting site, but we loved how the site works and it feels like you are betting with real money, even if ‘ChampCash’ is used for wagering in betting tournaments.
 With entry fees as low as $2, you can find tournaments to suit any betting budget and prizes are well worth winning.

 The range of payment methods could be better and we would like to see more sports catered for in the future.
 In conclusion, we were very taken by what SportChamps have to offer and if you are looking for a betting site with a difference, sign up now!!